 Like word, the Enso points to Emptiness but is it not Emptiness itself.
 Like a finger that points to the moon, but it’s not the moon itself.
 It’s the same as the Kanziwa illusion; the pac-man shapes give rise to a triangle, but they are not the triangle you see.

 The same is with the circle; the hole in the centre is not drawn, but it is there, but we forget is there.
 The circle is like the map the circumscribes an empty territory.

-It’s the use of empty space, in Japanese called 間 or Ma, to show meaning.
-The paradox of the Enso is like a question mark; it draws attention by its ambiguity.
+It’s the use of empty space, (in Japanese called 間 or Ma), to show meaning.
+Think of an empty picture frame on a wall.
+The Emptiness is noticed because of the frame.
+The Enso is like a frame.

 There’s a polarity here, each dependant on the other, like two sides of a coin.
 You can’t have form without formlessness, and vice versa, Nirvana without Samsara.

 You need shallow to have deep.
 You need deep to have shallow.
 You need a Subconscious to have a Consciousness.
 You need up to have down.

 In RECONNECTING A Vision of Unity by Kengo Kito the installation is a room filled with empty tubes, hula hoops.
 Each tube is empty and each hoop or circle contain emptiness.
 So it can be argued the room is full of Emptiness.